 What is Nature4Climate?

 We will not be able to respond to climate change adequately if we ignore how we manage our lands—our forests, grasslands, farms and coasts.
 Nature provides a ready-made system of carbon storage, and after decades of research, we are beginning to grasp its full potential.
 The range of opportunities—natural climate solutions—are familiar, cost-effective, scalable, and crucially, they are available now and almost everywhere on the planet.
-CO2 aside, they also create immediate social and environmental wins, such as rural jobs, clean water, food security, protection for wildlife and resilience to climate change.
-Nature4Climate is here to tell that story, whether in the boardroom, government ministries, local councils and communities in which we live and work.

 Natural climate solutions on Twitter and Facebook